JeeWeetje/iot-workshop/Commands.md

     ![alt tag](img/commands/UWP-app-sending-duty-cycles.png)

 12. The cycles are normal behavior.
-And these will not be picked up by the Stream Analytics job
+And these will not be picked up by the Stream Analytics job (which is listening for the error status)
 13. To receive commands, we have to wait for them to be received from the IoT Hub.
-Press `Wait for commands` *note: the communcation with the IoT Hub is based on a communcation protocol named AMQP by default.
+Press `Wait for commands` *note: the communication with the IoT Hub is based on a communication protocol named AMQP by default.
 This makes communcation very efficient, we are not polling every few seconds and thus saving band width*

     ![alt tag](img/commands/UWP-app-command-waiting.png)